aifatelescope/datared/book/data.md

 ## Configuring the reduction

-It's convenient to store some settings that will get reused for different reduction steps in a separate python module.
+Some settings that will get reused for different reduction steps are conveniently written in a dedicated python module.

 * Download the module {download}`dataredconfig.py <./dataredconfig.py>` and save it where you will be running the reduction code.
 * Then edit this file, to adapt the relevant path to where your raw data is.